-- 1.)
+1.)
 Each racer must be accompanied by a support crew comprised of at least one four-wheeled motor vehicle and two crew members at all times.
-Each racer must have his or her own personal support crew and vehicle; crew and support vehicles may not be shared, except informally in the spirit of the event, i.e., crews may lend assistance to other racers or crews. - 2.)
+Each racer must have his or her own personal support crew and vehicle; crew and support vehicles may not be shared, except informally in the spirit of the event, i.e., crews may lend assistance to other racers or crews.
+NEW FOR 2006: Race entrants are strongly encouraged to bring no more than two support vehicles and no more than six crew members (including "unofficial" and "family cheering squads") to the race.
+(This will become a mandatory rule in 2007.)

+- 2.)
 Runners must progress under their own power without drafting, helping, pushing, supporting, or any other type of physical assistance.
 Runners may not use walking sticks, ski poles, or the like.
 Crewmembers may not carry an umbrella or shade cover for a runner. - 3.)
 Runners may not be accompanied by more than one pacer at any given time.
 Additional crew members that are handing off supplies to the runner and/or pacer must be off the roadway at all times (i.e. left of the white line on the shoulder). - 4.)
 Runners must not run abreast with other runners or with pacers on the roadway.
 All running must be single-file on the roadway.
-If runners or pacers want to run next to one another, they must be OFF the roadway, i.e. left of the white line. - 5.)
+If runners or pacers want to run next to one another, they must be OFF the roadway, i.e. left of the white line.
+NEW FOR 2006: Pacers may not run in front of race entrants at any time. - 5.)
 Crewmembers may not use illegal drugs, stimulants, or dope, as well as alcohol of any kind, during the race or at any race events or activities. - 6.)
 Runners under the age of 60 may not be accompanied by pacers or moving crew members between Badwater and Furnace Creek. - 7.)
-Crewmembers may not utilize bicycles for any reason at any time during the race.
+Wheeled conveyances (other than a motorized support vehicle), including in-line skates, strollers, and bicycles, are prohibited on the course at all times.
+Likewise for hovercrafts and helicopters.
+Runners accompanied by any such conveyance will be disqualified.